 I went busking for the first time!

-I’ve been trying to gather up enough courage to go for ages and after three weeks here in Split watching other buskers, I finally forced myself to go!
+I’ve always wanted to go busking.
+I’d been trying to gather up enough courage to go for ages.
+After three weeks here in Split watching other buskers, I finally forced myself to go!

 I chose to go for the first time on the main street in the old city, I’d seen lots of other buskers there.